ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 | Third-Party Auditing   | Yes                      | No            |
 | Third-Party Management | Yes                      | No            |
 {: title="Comparison of deployment modes" }

+Applications that rely on a Transparency Log deployed in Contact Monitoring mode MUST regularly engage in out-of-band communication ({{out-of-band-communication}}) to ensure that they detect forks in a timely manner.

+Applications that rely on a Transparency Log deployed in either of the third-party modes SHOULD allow users to enable a "Contact Monitoring Mode".
+This mode, which affects only the individual client's behavior, would cause the client to behave as if its Transparency Log was deployed in Contact Monitoring mode.
+As such, it would start retaining state about previously looked-up keys and regularly engaging in out-of-band communication.
+Enabling this higher-security mode would provide confidence to applications or users that may not fully trust the third-party auditor.

 ## Contact Monitoring